-The first author must be present during the assigned “Author Presents Time,” however authors are encouraged to be present during the entire poster session. ”Author Presents Times” will be published in the SNL Program.
+The first author must be present during the entire poster session.
 If the first author is unable to present, the abstract must be withdrawn or permission must be granted for another author to present.
-See FAQ-Abstract Withdrawals for more information.

 You may post your materials on the board assigned to you at any time after the “Set-up Begins” time, but all posters must be up before the beginning of the assigned poster session.
 You must remove your poster promptly–no later than the “Take-down Complete” time.
-See the printed program for set-up and take-down times.
 Any posters left up after the “Take-down Complete” time may be discarded.

 Posters should be complete and self-supporting so that different viewers may read at their leisure.
 The author should only need to supplement or discuss particular points raised during inquiry.
 Remember that people of varying degrees of interest and experience may be viewing your poster.
 Therefore, you will want to make your points as complete and brief as possible.